darkrenaissance/darkfi/doc/src/misc/ircd.md

 straight after receiving them.

-The first time you run the program, a config file will be created in .config/darkfi.
+The first time you run the program, a config file will be created in `~/.config/darkfi` if your are using Linux or in `~/Library/Application Support/darkfi/` on MacOS.
 You must specify an inbound accept address in your config file to configure a seed node:

 ```toml
 ## P2P accept addresses